 Long Trail: Day 5 (Refreshed and Reinvigorated)

-Author’s Note: Hello everyone!!!
+Hello everyone!!!
 My sincere apologies for the delay.
-I had to get off trail earlier than expected.
-I decided to take a couple weeks to decompress.
-My wife and I bought our first home recently so I have been spending the last few weeks focusing on moving in.
-I know you have all been waiting with bated breath to read more about my adventure, so without further ado…I will begin releasing the remaining posts from my journey…Enjoy!!!
+I had to get off the trail earlier than expected.
+I decided to take a couple of weeks to decompress.
+My wife and I bought our first home recently, so I have been spending the last few weeks focusing on moving in.
+I know you have all been waiting with bated breath to read more about my adventure, so without further ado… I will begin releasing the remaining posts from my journey… Enjoy!!!

-September 8th, 2021: VT-11 to Big Branch Shelter (16.5 miles)
+September 8th, 2021: VT-11 to Big Branch Shelter (15.3 miles, 3,156 ft elevation gain)

-The next few miles were mostly enclosed in tree cover, but at least a lot of the mud had dried up which was a nice change of pace.
+The next few miles were mostly enclosed in tree cover, but at least a lot of the mud had dried up, which was a nice change of pace.

 I was cruising all day.
 The combination of weather and rest had my morale at the highest it had been since I started my journey.

-After Lunch, came the first somewhat technical part of the trail that I encountered.
-Baker Peak was covered in mostly smooth rocks, so i had to lower myself and use my hands to climb up.
+After lunch came the first somewhat technical part of the trail that I encountered.
+Baker Peak was covered in mostly smooth rocks, so I had to lower myself and use my hands to climb up.
 It was nothing major, and I enjoyed the change of pace.

 A big storm was supposed to come in during the night, so I continued at a brisk pace until I reached Big Branch Shelter.
 Named for the river that was right next to it, it was a great place to camp for the night.
 A weekend hiker had gotten a fire going, and the river was a perfect place to soak my feet in the cold water.